homebots/homebots-sdk/README.md

 Then, from a terminal, just run the `make` commands from your project's folder.

-> You don't really need "make" installed in order to build.
+> Tip: you don't really need "make" installed in order to build.
 > Just look at the commands inside the example Makefile to build without `make`

 ```